Skip The Basics Links

 Interest starts accruing on your deposit starting the next business day after being processed.

 Most deposits into 360 Savings, Money Market, Confidence Savings and Kids Savings Accounts are subject to a 4 business day hold before they can be withdrawn.

-Electronic deposits that are automatically initiated outside the bank – like Direct Deposit or Social Security benefits – are available immediately.
+Electronic deposits that are automatically initiated outside the bank - like Direct Deposit or Social Security benefits - are generally available immediately.
 Transfers between Capital One 360 and Capital One Bank accounts are also available immediately.
 Both begin earning interest right away.

 Deposits into 360 Checking are slightly different.
 Learn More.

-Follow these directions to close one of your 360 Savings accounts – you’ll need to repeat the steps to close multiple accounts:
+Follow these directions to close one of your savings accounts – you’ll need to repeat the steps to close multiple accounts: